Black Friday Sale is about to get Live!!

 Ivory Black has no significant hazards.

-Ivory Black is a carbon-based black first named Elephantium and described in the 4th century BCE as produced by heating ivory scraps in clay pots to reduce the ivory or bone to charcoal.
+Ivory Black is a carbon-based black, first named Elephantium.
+It was described in the 4th century BCE as being produced by heating ivory scraps in clay pots to reduce the ivory or bone to charcoal.

 Genuine Ivory Black is rare in modern times due to the protection of ivory, and the synthetic variety produced today was discovered in 1929.
-Bone Black is produced as an industrial pigment.
+Bone Black is created as an industrial pigment.

 Size